magepl/mungo88/README.md

 - 👋 Hi, I’m @mungo88
-- 👀 I’m interested in front end web dev
+- 👀 I’m interested in full stack web development
-- 🌱 I’m currently learning html, css, js
+- 🌱 I’m currently learning HTML, CSS, Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...